- Offers a Terminix Promise™† (visit site for additional details) and an extended work guarantee for those experiencing a commercial pest problem

 With so many services offering termite control solutions for your home and landscaping, how can you know which company is best for your needs?
 You may want to consider the following recommended pest inspection assistance providers — you might even be able to schedule a free termite inspection if you aren’t sure if you have these creepy critters in your home or on your lawn.

 Alongside Orkin, Terminix is one of the longest-operating pest control services in the United States.
 With more than 90 years of experience in the pest control industry, you’ll be hard-pressed to find a company with as wide of a reach and more experience than Terminix.
 If you prefer to meet with a pest control company representative in person before booking your appointment, you’ll have no trouble finding a local Terminix location to visit.
 Terminix’s network spans more than 300 individual locations, and each location can handle all of the most common pests you might see in your home.
 24/7 customer service is also available — so you can get help when you need it.

-Orkin provides a massive range of pest control services — their team can eradicate everything from ants to mosquitos and from ticks to crickets.
-Orkin can be a great choice if you’re particularly concerned about the team’s effectiveness visiting your property, as the company employs a strict expert training program before sending new employees out on any job.
+Orkin provides a massive range of pest control — their team can eradicate everything from ants to mosquitos and from ticks to crickets.
+Orkin can be a great choice for termite control and treatment if you’re particularly concerned about the team’s effectiveness visiting your property, as the company employs a strict expert training program before sending new employees out on any job.
 Before your Orkin representative visits your property, they must pass through Orkin’s nationally recognized pest control training program.
 This can be a major benefit if you’ve worked with a less effective pest control company and are now looking to ensure top-quality service.

 |Free quote||Click here||Click here|

 |Availability||45 states||46 states|